quickwit-oss/quickwit/docs/configuration/metastore-config.md

 For the moment, Quickwit supports two types of storage types:

 - a local file system URI (e.g., `file:///opt/toto`).
 It is also valid to pass a file path directly (without file://). `/var/quickwit`.
 Relative paths will be resolved with respect to the current working directory.
-- S3-compatible storage URI (e.g. `s3://my-bucket/some-path`] ).
-See the [Storage URI](../reference/storage-uri.md) documentation to configure S3 or S3-compatible storage.
+- S3-compatible storage URI (e.g., `s3://my-bucket/some-path`).
+See the [storage config](./storage-config.md) documentation to configure S3 or S3-compatible storage providers.

 ### Polling configuration

-By default, the File-Backed Metastore is only read once when you start a Quickwit process (searcher, indexer,...).
+By default, the File-Backed Metastore is only read once when you start a Quickwit process (searcher, indexer, ...).

 You can also configure it to poll the File-Backed Metastore periodically to keep a fresh view of it.
 This is useful for a Searcher instance that needs to be aware of new splits published by an Indexer running in parallel.

 To configure the polling interval (in seconds only), add a URI fragment to the storage URI like this: `s3://quickwit/my-indexes#polling_interval=30s`

 :::tip
 Amazon S3 charges $0.0004 per 1000 GET requests.
-Polling a metastore every 30 seconds will induce a cost of $0.04 per month and per index.
+Polling a metastore every 30 seconds costs $0.04 per month and index.
 :::

 ### Examples